 There were several reader complaints made either directly to the newspaper or via IPSO in the period covered by this statement.
-In every case, the newspaper did its best to react in a timely manner and was able to rectify in an way acceptable to the complainant.
-On one occasion where there was a delay, the newspaper ensured this was recognised in its response.
+In every case, the newspaper did its best to react in a timely manner and was able to rectify in a way acceptable to the complainant.